Boris & Nicole: “The Minute You Find Your Husband, Make Him Your Boyfriend”

 Ari Parker says, “When Boris walked into our first rehearsal, I thought of him as the really hot guy that got to play my boyfriend in the first couple episodes,” reports YBF.
 “But for some reason we connected and found it easy to talk to each other and laugh and be comfortable… and then I married him.
 Vanessa (L. Williams) called it from the beginning just like a sister would.”

-Now, 13 years and two kids after saying “I do,” the beautiful couple is still going strong.
-Thirteen years is like a lifetime in Hollywood, so how do they keep the fire burning in their love?
+Now, 14 years and two kids after saying “I do,” the beautiful couple is still going strong.
+Those many years is like a lifetime in Hollywood, so how do they keep the fire burning in their love?

 “Taking care of yourself is important in a marriage,” Parker said.
 “Not necessarily being skinny.
 I also think it was Boris speaking the way men speak privately: ‘I want my wife to be her best self.'”